cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Some optimizers (e.g., [Case Switching](#case-switching)) can produce several different ways to optimize the same portion of code, of which one needs to be selected.
 For the `speed` optimization goal, the entire group of mutually exclusive optimizations is evaluated against other possible optimizations, choosing the most effective optimization while respecting the total code size constraint.

 Oftentimes, after an optimization is applied, opportunities for further optimizations crop up.
-The additional static optimizations might even reduce the code size again, providing space for further dynamic optimizations.
-Mindcode is unable to include the effects of these static optimizations when computing dynamic optimization effects, but uses the additional instruction space when applying remaining optimizations.
+The additional static optimizations might even reduce the code size again, providing space for further speed optimizations.
+Mindcode is unable to include the effects of these static optimizations when computing dynamic optimization effects, but uses the additional instruction space when applying any remaining optimizations.

 Mindcode writes the possible optimizations it considers to the log file.
 For better understanding, this includes optimizations exceeding the total code size constraint by a small margin.
 It is possible to let Mindcode perform additional optimizations by changing the value of the total code size constraint, using the  [`instruction-limit` option](SYNTAX-5-OTHER.markdown#option-instruction-limit).
-Sometimes, increasing the instruction limit a bit can produce a code which still fits into the total code size constraint.
+Sometimes, increasing the instruction limit a bit can produce a code which still fits into the total code size constraint, due to the optimizer being too pessimistic about the code size required to perform an optimization.
 Here's a [demonstration](https://github.com/cardillan/mindcode/discussions/106) of this approach being applied to a real-life code example.

 ## Optimization for size and neutral optimization

 These two optimization goals do not increase code size and therefore aren't subject to the total code size constraint.
 In these cases, all possible optimizations are eventually applied.
 If there's a group of mutually exclusive optimizations, the best one according to the optimization goal is always selected.

-# Individual Mindcode optimization
+# Individual Mindcode optimizations

-Code optimization runs on compiled (mlog) code.
-The compiled code is inspected for sequences of instructions which can be removed or replaced by a functionally equivalent, but shorter and/or faster sequence of instructions.
-The new sequence might even be longer than the original one if it is executing faster (see the [`goal` option](SYNTAX-5-OTHER.markdown#option-goal)).

 The information on compiler optimizations is a bit technical.
 It might be useful if you're trying to better understand how Mindcode generates the mlog code.